apache/nuttx/boards/z80/ez80/ez80f910200zco/README.txt

 ----------------------------

   dhcpd:
-    This builds the DCHP server using the examples/dhcpd application (for execution from FLASH.)
+    This builds the DHCP server using the examples/dhcpd application (for execution from FLASH.)
 See apps/examples/README.txt for information about the dhcpd example.